ipfs-shipyard/go-libp2p-kitsune/integration/README.md

 # Integration tests

 The integration test is inspired on [js-ipfs-preload-tester](https://github.com/mcamou/js-ipfs-preload-tester).
+There are some differences:

-However, while `js-ipfs-preload-tester` uses one IPFS node running in-process in Node.js and a second one running in a browser controlled via Puppeteer, this test runs 2 nodes in Node.js.
-The reason for this is that the browser does not support WebSockets without a valid SSL certificate, which entails adding Nginx or a similar revers proxy into the mix, and I have been unable to make it play nice with a self-signed one.
+- `js-ipfs-preload-tester` uses one IPFS node running in-process in Node.js and a second one running in a browser controlled via Puppeteer.
+This test runs both nodes in-process in Node.js.
+This is because the browser does not support WebSockets without a valid SSL certificate, which entails adding Nginx or a similar revers proxy into the mix, and I have been unable to make it play nice with a self-signed certificate.
+- `js-ipfs-preload-tester` uses a short, timestamped string as the data.
+This test uses a 512K string.
+The string is created by generating a buffer of 256K random bytes and hex-encoding it.
+This is to test that IPLD navigation works correctly.
+- `js-ipfs-preload-tester` does not disable MDNS in the js-ipfs nodes.
+This test does disable it to ensure that the js-ipfs nodes don't talk directly to each other and that all communication goes through the proxy even if everything is in the same LAN.

 What the test does is:

-- Start two js-ipfs nodes connected to a preload proxy
+- Start two js-ipfs nodes connected to a preload proxy.
-- Add some content on one of the nodes (the content includes a timestamp to ensure that it is different every time)
+- Add some content on one of the nodes.
-- Fetch the CID from the other node and verify that the content matches
+- Fetch the CID from the other node and verify that the content matches.

 ## Running the test